Anoopdata/Prostrate-cancer-Detection-UNET-/README.md

 # PROSTATE SEGMENTATION
 To provide an objective comparison between the established CNNs and ours, we created a pipeline that was used for training and testing all models.
 The repository consists of deep learning models that perform semantic segmentation of the prostate from CT/MR images.
+OS Linux i have used for 22.04 python3 3.10

+GPU nvidia Geforce 3050

 ## 1. Project Directory ##